 Like you, I do loads of laundry.
 Usually, I sit as I fold and watch a TV show.
 I could burn more calories by standing but what fun is that?

 55 calories per each load of laundry

 On average, it takes me 30 minutes to fold, which burns about 30 calories.
 It takes me about another 10-minutes to put the clean clothes away, for an extra 20 calories.
 Plus, walking up the stairs and back down burns another 5 calories.
 This doesn’t sound like very much, at .17 calories for every step.
 Considering I do that I go up and down my stairs 10 to 20 times per day, it adds up.

 Join your kids in a soccer game.
 A 130-pound person burns 5.9 calories per minute casually kicking a soccer ball around.
-I tested this on the FitIV Pulse app and it was nearly spot on.
+I tested this on my Apple Watch using the FitIV Pulse app and it was nearly spot on.
 After 12 minutes, I burned 63 calories and my heart rate was definitely elevated in a good way.

 100 calories swinging for half an hour